cathiele/rpngo/USER_GUIDE.md

 #### Send multiple files

-The usual way to send multiple files is using YMODEM or ZMODEM ut RPNGO does not have them implemented at the time of writing.
+The usual way to send multiple files is using YMODEM or ZMODEM but RPNGO does not have them implemented at the time of writing.

 There is, however a shell script that will allow you to send